On Fukaya categories and prequantization bundles: Comparison

-is the Reeb chord above the minimum of $(H \circ \pi)_{| \La_j}$.
-Moreover, this bijection respects symplectic area. \end{lemma} \begin{proof} Morse-Bott results in symplectic field theory (see \cite{Bou03, EES09, BCSW23, BCSW24II})

-allow us to describe, for $\delta > 0$ small enough, rigid curves in $(SV, J_{\alpha^{\delta}})$ in term of curves in $(SV, J_{\alpha^{\circ}})$ and gradient flow lines in the manifold of Reeb chords.
+\begin{lemma} If $\alpha = e^{\delta H \circ \pi} \alpha^{\circ}$ is close enough to $\alpha^{\circ}$ (i.e. if $\delta$ is sufficiently small), then there is a bijection between the moduli spaces of Figure \ref{figure bijection moduli spaces Morse-Bott}, where $\gamma_j^n \in M_G \cap \cO_G(\La_j^{b-\eta}(n), \La_j^{b-\eta}(n+1))$ is the Reeb chord above the minimum of $(H \circ \pi)_{| \La_j}$.
+Moreover, this bijection respects symplectic area. \end{lemma} \begin{proof} Morse-Bott results in symplectic field theory \cite{Bou03, EES09} allow us to describe, for $\delta > 0$ small enough, rigid curves in $(SV, J_{\alpha^{\delta}})$ in term of curves in $(SV, J_{\alpha^{\circ}})$ and gradient flow lines in the manifold of Reeb chords.
 Our claim that, in our situation, the only possible rigid Morse-Bott configuration is the one of Figure \ref{figure bijection moduli spaces Morse-Bott}, relies on two main facts \begin{enumerate} \item we consider curves asymptotic to the Reeb chord $\gamma_j^n$ above the minimum of $(H \circ \pi)_{| \La_j}$, \item curves in $(SV, J_{\alpha^{\circ}})$ correspond, according to Proposition \ref{prop relation pseudo-holomorphic discs}, to curves in $(\base, J)$. \end{enumerate} The latter imply that curves in $(SV, J_{\alpha^{\circ}})$ asymptotic to $\gamma_j^n$ correspond to curves in $(\base, J)$ with one free marked point on the boundary.
 However, the only possibility for such a curve to contribute to a rigid Morse-Bott configuration is that it is constant.
 The result follows. \end{proof}

 \begin{prop} We have the following commutative diagram

 In particular, $\Psi(\La_j^{b-\eta}(n)) = \! _{ M_G^{-1}} \cB_G \left( \La_j^{b-\eta}(n), - \right)$ is equivalent to $\La_j^b$ in $\cMod(\cD_G)$. \end{prop} \begin{proof} Using Lemmas \ref{lemma bijection moduli spaces for representability} and \ref{lemma bijection moduli spaces for modules}, we get that the following map is an equivalence